 Article 37 of the GDPR states that both controllers and processes need to appoint a Data Protection Officer (DPO) to oversee the data protection strategy.
 Note that even processes are expected to have a data protection strategy even though they’re just following data handling instructions set by processors.

-According to the GDPR, an organization must appoint a DPO if any of the following conditions are met:
+According to the GDPR, an organization must appoint a DPO or any data protection authority if any of the following conditions are met:

-- If data is processed by a public authority
+- If a public authority processes the data

 - If collected data undergoes systematic monitoring